 Bobby Weinapple, Head of San Francisco Branch

-As a teacher, he has been a faculty member for eight years with the San Francisco Conservatory of Music, and currently heads the San Francisco branch of Seydways Acting Studios.
-Since 2007, he has also worked as a corporate consultant with Stand and Deliver, working with companies around the world as a performance coach.
+As a teacher, he has been a faculty member for eight years with the SF Conservatory of Music, and currently heads the San Francisco branch of Seydways Acting Studios.
+Since 2007, he has also worked as a corporate consultant, working with companies around the world as a performance coach.

 On the directing front, Robert’s direction of the world premiere adaptation of Chekhov’s short story The Duel for Central Works received critical acclaim, as did his Twelfth Night for the Lake Tahoe Shakespeare Festival, and A Perfect Ganesh for Free Range Theatre company.
 His Tempest and Taming of the Shrew for the S.F.
 Shakespeare Festival played to over 50,000 students in more than 60 cities throughout California, followed by an expanded version with a live band and all original music at San Francisco’s Gershwin Theatre.
 Other directing credits include Collected Stories with Essential Action Productions, Things You Shouldn’t Say Past Midnight with Theatre Q, The Quick-Change Room with TheatreFirst, Empty Places with Foothill Theatre Company, UPS and The Debating Society with the Playwright’s Lab, and 2×4 Play at The Marsh in San Francisco.
 He also worked as Assistant Director to Richard Seyd on development of The Twelve, an original musical by Peter Berg and Robert Schenkkan, Beauty Queen of Leenane at Berkeley Repertory Theatre, and as Associate Director for the long running hit Noises Off at the Marines Memorial Theatre in San Francisco.

 As the TBA Generals approach and audition season picks up, here are a few thoughts on selecting and preparing an audition monologue.